 01 of 10

-Simple Ways to Make Miniature Gazing Globes or Balls for Fairy Gardens.
+Simple Ways to Make Miniature Gazing Globes or Balls for Fairy Gardens

 Miniature garden gazing balls or gazing globes are easy to make in dollhouse scales or for a miniature garden scene.
-I've set out instructions for three different ways to make tiny gazing balls for indoor or outdoor use.
+We've set out instructions for three different ways to make tiny gazing balls for indoor or outdoor use.
 The photos in these instructions show gazing balls made to fit with a 1:12 scale dollhouse doll, but you can adapt the method to work with fashion doll scale, garden railroad scale or 1:24 scale, or smaller scales using beads or small glass marbles.
 The gazing globes are a great way to draw the eye into a miniature scene, and you can choose balls which reflect or add to the color of your setting.

 If you choose materials carefully, this is an easy project for a child.
-Use suitable sized marbles or plastic ornaments and safe glues if children are working on this project.Continue to 2 of 10 below.
+Use suitably sized marbles or plastic ornaments and safe glues if children are working on this project.Continue to 2 of 10 below.

 02 of 10